April 19, 2024

 Surface preparation

 • Wash the walls if accumulated dirt is a problem.
 Any household detergent will work.
-Use TriSodium Phosphate (TSP) for grease or a heavy build-up of cigarette smoke.
-If you use powdered TSP, be sure to rinse it off with water.
+Use TriSodium Phosphate (TSP) for grease or heavy cigarette smoke buildup.
+If you use powdered TSP, rinse it off with water.
 Use chlorine-based bleach on mildew.

 • Use a scraper or a putty knife to remove all loose paint and sand down the rough ridges where the paint has broken off.
 Dig out any cracks a fraction of an inch on both sides to form a ‘V’ shape.
 This increases the contact area for your patching material to adhere to.